 What is the end-goal of your investment?
 Is it to increase wealth?
 Is it to save taxes?
 Is it to make short-term gains?
 Depending on the ultimate investment objective, the mutual funds can be classified as:

+- Liquid Mutual Funds: iquid mutual funds are also a sub-class of debt mutual funds, wherein the money is primarily invested in short-term and ultra-short-term instruments like commercial papers, bank certificate of deposits, treasury bills, and more.
 The main purpose of liquid mutual funds is to provide liquidity.
 These investments are low on risk and offer moderate returns.
-Investors looking for short-term investment opportunities should park their money in liquid mutual funds.
+Investors looking for short-term investment opportunities should park their money in best liquid mutual funds.

 SEBI has also categorized certain funds as speciality funds, these are: